holdex/developers/docs/CONTRIBUTING.md

 ### Problem

-Once a Goal is clear, you must identify what prevents its achievement.
-Anything that acts as a barrier is considered a "Problem."
-Ask yourself: "Why is this Goal not achieved, and what specifically is the problem?"
+Once a Goal is clear, identify what prevents its achievement.
+Anything that acts as a barrier is a Problem.

 > [!NOTE]
 > Report each Problem as a [GitHub Issue](https://docs.github.com/en/issues)